wimalopaan/opentx/README.md

   * ExpressLRS V2 configuration (ELRSV2.lua port)
 * Telemetry
 * Audio tones, alarms and vario custom implementation
+* Bootloader (DFU bootloader) - Start by pushing trims to the center, like regular OpenTX one
 * USB (To enable on standard cable: General Settings > USB Detect set to "Once")
   * Joystick mode
   * Mass Storage to backup/restore eeprom